nextflow-io/training/docs/hello_nextflow/07_hello_modules.md

 cd projectM
 ```

-The `projectM` directory has the same content and structure that you're expected to end up with on completion of Part 5.
+The `projectM` directory has the same content and structure that you're expected to end up with on completion of Part 5, except the `intermediates` correspond to the ones for this part of the training.

 ```console title="Directory contents"
 projectC/